howonlee/mertonon/docs/roadmap.md

 Also look at small tasks roadmap

 - Model updates FE for all models
-- Update mertonon.com, figure out something better for inbound email thing
-- Manumission essay, PBT essay
+- Gantt essay, PBT essay.
+Gantt essay at 9th grade level
 - Cut postprealpha, sponsor newsletters

+- Auditing.
+Not, like, doing auditing, but having stuff for audit to look at and go "mm-hmm" or "wtf" at.
+With semantic contingency for having the momentum implementations in there, and undo / soft delete semantics.
+Do it at query layer somehow?
+Need some sop for CE stuff too
 - Staring at credit allocation semantics both in docs and program.
 True conservations, along with property.
 - Whack a profit thing out for real, refactor the competitiveness thing to budget utilization
 - Async bounded thing integration?
 I want like, turn on forward pass in 5 seconds but nature of neural shit means that you want dedup of idem message thing basically.
 And you really want it async in txn
 - Kick off forward passes every time we change anything (I think as FE event to BE trivial service thingy)
 - EE plugin making - dynamic loading? not doing dynamic loading? doing funky stuff? some registry or something?
-- Auditing.
-Not, like, doing auditing, but having stuff for audit to look at and go "mm-hmm" or "wtf" at.
-With semantic contingency for having the momentum implementations in there, and undo / soft delete semantics.
-Do it at query layer somehow?
-Need some sop for CE stuff too
 - Cut postpostprealpha, sponsor more newsletters

 - Full grad view (exec summary view)